top

 In addition to the real IP, it may expose browsing history, accessed domain names, and geographic location, increasing the risk of tracking or attacks.

-2. Do all VPNs cause DNS leaks?
+2. Do all cause DNS leaks?

 3. How often should DNS leak testing be performed?

-It is recommended to perform a test each time you connect to a VPN or periodically (e.g., weekly) using online testing tools to ensure network configurations are secure.
+It is recommended to perform a test each time you connect to a or periodically (e.g., weekly) using online testing tools to ensure network configurations are secure.

 4. Is it normal if multiple DNS servers are displayed in the results?

-A secure VPN usually specifies dedicated DNS servers.
+A secure usually specifies dedicated DNS servers.
 If different DNS servers are displayed, it may indicate a potential leak.

 4. The Role and Advantages of ToDetect